-To make a new branch, click on the Branch icon on an existing commit, type in a name for it, and a new branch will be created from the current one.
-In this example, there's a new branch called
+To make a new branch, click on the New Branch link on an existing commit, type in a name for it, and a new branch will be created from the current one.

 When you create a new branch, you will automatically check it out, but if you'd like to return to another branch, you can do so by selecting the branch from the dropdown and clicking Check Out Latest.